 Facebook is one of the most popular social media platforms in the world today.
 Of the 72% of American adults who use social media, 69% of them use Facebook.
-There comes a time, though, when some users may want to delete their Facebook account permanently.
+There comes a time, though, when some users may want to know how to close out a Facebook account permanently.

 Whatever the reason, sometimes people need to know how to permanently delete a Facebook account.
 When that time comes, there are a couple of distinctions users should know about.